Carlson Gracie: Death

 Carlson Gracie died on February 1, 2006, in Chicago, Illinois, of heart failure, apparently the result of complications of kidney stones (and possibly his pre-existing diabetes), following a hospitalization of several days.
 At the time of his death he was a ninth degree red belt and was referred to as Grandmaster.

 A bronze statue was installed next to his gym in Rio de Janeiro on August 12, 2019.

 Instructor lineage

-Kano Jigoro → Tomita Tsunejiro → Mitsuyo "Count Koma" Maeda → Carlos Gracie Sr. → Carlson Gracie.
+Kano Jigoro → Tomita Tsunejiro → Mitsuyo "Count Koma" Maeda → Carlos Gracie Sr. →Helio Gracie→ Carlson Gracie.

 Personal life

 Carlson had three children and two grandchildren.